 The key advantages of department stores are central location, large choice of top brands for quick shopping, tax refund, personal shopper, delivery to hotels and abroad.

-Since early 2017, department stores are regularly open on Sunday, facilitating shopping weekends.
-This holds for Le Printemps Haussmann, Galeries Lafayette, Le Bon Marché and Le BHV Marais.
+Department stores are regularly open on Sunday, facilitating shopping weekends.
+This holds for Le Printemps Haussmann, Galeries Lafayette, Le Bon Marché, La Samaritaine and Le BHV Marais.
 Check opening times before visiting.

 Galeries Lafayette at 40, Boulevard Haussmann, and Le Printemps, at 64 Boulevard Haussmann, compete head to head to attract high-end customers from all over the world.
 International customers now represent 40% of their sales.